clojure-grimoire/grimoire/resources/1.5.0/clojure.walk/postwalk-demo/docstring.md

-Demonstrates the behavior of postwalk by printing each form as it iswalked.
+Demonstrates the behavior of postwalk by printing each form as it is walked.
 Returns form.